rust-lang/rust/src/doc/rustc-dev-guide/src/ty.md

 wrote.
 For example, `rustc_hir::Ty` would record the fact that a user used the name `u32` twice in their program, but the `ty::Ty` would record the fact that both usages refer to the same type.

-**Example: `fn foo(x: u32) → u32 { x }`** In this function we see that `u32` appears twice.
-We know
+**Example: `fn foo(x: u32) → u32 { x }`**

-that that is the same type, i.e. the function takes an argument and returns an argument of the same type, but from the point of view of the HIR there would be two distinct type instances because these are occurring in two different places in the program.
+In this function, we see that `u32` appears twice.
+We know that that is the same type, i.e. the function takes an argument and returns an argument of the same type, but from the point of view of the HIR, there would be two distinct type instances because these are occurring in two different places in the program.
 That is, they have two different [`Span`s][span] (locations).

 [span]: https://doc.rust-lang.org/nightly/nightly-rustc/rustc_span/struct.Span.html

-**Example: `fn foo(x: &u32) -> &u32`** In addition, HIR might have information left out.
+**Example: `fn foo(x: &u32) -> &u32`**

+In addition, HIR might have information left out.
 This type `&u32` is incomplete, since in the full Rust type there is actually a lifetime, but we didn’t need to write those lifetimes.
 There are also some elision rules that insert information.
 The result may look like  `fn foo<'a>(x: &'a u32) -> &'a u32`.